tc39/proposal-temporal/docs/calendar-subclass.md

 Subclass-based Temporal Calendar API
 ====================================

 [calendar-draft.md](calendar-draft.md) discusses a design for calendar support in Temporal based on a single shared Temporal.Date type with a Temporal.Calendar.
-This document discusses an alternative approach based on subclassing of Temporal.Date types.
+This document discusses an alternative approach based on subclassing of Temporal.Date types, which was eliminated due to the drawbacks discussed in this document.

-In this document, the *Temporal.Calendar Approach* refers to the solution proposed in [calendar-draft.md](calendar-draft.md), and the *Temporal.Date Subclassing Approach* refers to the solution proposed in this document.
+In this document, the *Temporal.Calendar Approach* refers to the solution proposed in [calendar-draft.md](calendar-draft.md), and the *Temporal.Date Subclassing Approach* refers to the alternative, but eliminated, solution proposed in this document.

 ## Overview